-POWER CENTER (Converter)
+POWER CENTER

+(Converter)

-The power converter is located behind the forward facing dinette (Model 59G) and on the right side twin bed cabinet (Model 59K).
+The power converter is located near the wardrobe (Model 59G) and on the right side twin bed cabinet (Model 59K).

 The power converter changes 120-volt AC current from the auxiliary generator or the shoreline into 12-volt DC current for use by 12-volt equipment in the motorhome.